1. TreesAI++ Integrated Climate Resilience Modelling

 Developers:Maksims Abaļenkovs, Ciaron Howell

-Developers:Maksims Abaļenkovs, Sarah Jackson, Chris Dearden, Geoffrey Dawson, Junaid Butt, Katharina Reusch
+Developers:Maksims Abaļenkovs, Sarah Jackson, Geoffrey Dawson, Junaid Butt, Katharina Reusch

 Duration:7 months